sebastianmalcolm/whisper-anywhere/README.md

 # Voice-to-Text Anywhere in Chrome with OpenAI Whisper API 🚀

 Unlock the power of voice with our Chrome extension!
-Simply press `Ctrl + Alt + R` to start or stop recording, and let OpenAI's Whisper API transcribe your voice, pasting the text right where you need it. 🎉
+Simply hold `Alt (or option)` key for a second to start and release to stop recording, and let OpenAI's Whisper API transcribe your voice, copying it your clipboard right after it. 🎉

 ### Features ✨

 - **🎤 Instant Voice Transcription:** Use OpenAI's Whisper API to transcribe your voice instantly.
-- **⌨ Customizable Shortcuts:** Quickly start/stop recording with a configurable keyboard shortcut.
-- **🔧 Custom Prompts:** Tailor the API's voice recognition with personalized prompts.
-- **💬 Multiple Contexts:** Support for multiple Whisper API prompts for versatile use cases.
 - **🌍 Implicit Translation:** Automatically transcribe and translate your input to English.
-- **💾 Save Transcriptions:** Download your transcriptions as sound files for future use.
-- **🌐 ChatGPT Compatibility:** Works with main inputs on chat.openai.com (Not tested in this fork).
-- **📌 Snippets Feature (Beta):** Quickly paste frequently used text in the ChatGPT text area (Not tested in this fork).

 ### Getting Started 🔧